ConceptsBuild Types

 Ideally, Nixpacks will work out of the box with no configuration for your application, but if you do need customizations you do have that capability.

-In particular, if you need to add new software, you can add Nix or Apt packages with a nixpacks.toml file (opens in a new tab).
+In particular, if you need to add new software, you can add Nix or Apt packages with a nixpacks.toml file.

 Custom Dockerfile